remy/inliner/README.md

       // compressed and inlined HTML page
       console.log(html);
     });

-Note that if you include the inliner script via a git submodule, it requires jsdom & uglifyjs to be installed via `npm install jsdom uglify-js`, otherwise you should be good to run.

 Once you've inlined the crap out of the page, add the `manifest="self.appcache"` to the `html` tag and create an empty file called self.appcache ([read more](http://remysharp.com/2011/01/31/simple-offline-application/)).